Sunderland Football Echo Ceases To Be Paper

 New Technology To Blame

-Indeed, the team at the Sunderland Forum and Blogs are as shocked as everyone else at this news.
+Indeed, the team at Wearside Online and the Sunderland Forum are as shocked as everyone else at this news.
 However, we appreciates that technology moves on.
 Generally speaking, all newspaper sales are on the decline as other forms of media have chipped away at traditional papers.
+At this time, the main Sunderland Echo is still available in physical form.

 In particular, the internet that has made its way into most peoples homes.
 Its not surprising then, that the specialised papers, such as the Football Echo has suffered.
 Because of the mushroom in the new forms of information media, the decline in newspaper sales will continue.